SalmaanP/Bubble/README.txt

 INTRODUCTION
-This is an android game, created by me in processing.
+This is an android game, created in processing.
 This was my first side-project in android, which was a great help in learning the fundamentals.

 PREMISE